 Issue Ownership Rules

-Sentry matches ownership rules against individual events in an issue.
-This matching is relied upon in other areas of Sentry, described in the following sections.
-One key item: Issue owners are set for an issue, not a project or organization.
+Ownership rules are matched against individual events in an issue.
+This matching is relied upon in other areas of sentry.io, as described in the following sections.
+One key thing to note: issue owners are set for an issue, not a project or organization.

 - Path: matches against all file paths in the event's stack trace